13 ways to improve your consignment shop cash wrap

 1.)
 Add impulse buys

 For whatever reason, women cannot resist adding a little something to their purchase.
 The items have to be small not only to save space on the counter, but to make the impulse buy easier.
 Consider store gift cards, travel items, lip gloss, small toys, mints or greeting cards.
 Ideally, the merchandise should be priced under a couple of dollars and no more than $10.
 By all means, make sure the impulse items you display on your consignment shop cash wrap relate to your brand.
 This is also an excellent place to promote your Rewards Program!

 2.)
 Move the location

-In North American shops everyone enters your shop and immediately moves to the right.
+North Americans shop like they drive.
+Everyone moves to the right.
 That means the best possible location for your check out station is on the left wall or at least to the left of your front door.
 Place your best items toward the back and put a clear path through the store to your cash wrap.Get my Free Trial of SimpleConsign

 3.)
 Change the size